cs107e/cs107e.github.io/labs/lab4/lab.md

 Functions often need space (e.g., for variables or to store the return address of their caller before they call another function).
 There's nothing special about this space, and we could allocate it as we would any other memory.
-However, functions calls are frequent, so we want them as fast as possible.
+However, function calls are frequent, so we want them as fast as possible.
 Fortunately they have two properties we can exploit for speed: (1) when they return all memory they allocated is considered dead (2) they return in LIFO order.
 As a result for speed, people have converged on using a contiguous array